-The Company's Risk Management ("RM") function is independent and as such will not be placed in a position where possible conflicts of interest may occur Risk Management between responsibilities and anv other responsibilities.
+The Company's Risk Management ("RM") function is independent and as such will not be placed in a position where possible conflicts of interest may occur between Risk Management responsibilities and any other responsibilities.
 It consists of a Chief Risk Officer who must be formally appointed to the role by the BOD.
-The role of the CRO is a PCF under the applicable CBI regulations and any appointment to this role must be preapproved by the CBI.
+The role of the CRO is a PCF under the applicable CBI regulations and any appointment to this role must be pre-approved by the CBI.
 The Risk Management function supports the BOD in meeting its objective of effectively managing its risk profile relative to its risk appetite and draws support from the Atradius Group Risk Management Function as necessary.